 A buoyancy aid should be worn for every kayaking activity, regardless of how well you can swim.
 Should you capsize it will keep you afloat and, unlike a life jacket, you can easily swim to help yourself.
 A buoyancy aid is probably the most important piece of safety kit you can invest in.

-Why use an open top kayak?
+Why use a sit on top kayak?

 Which Kayak is right for me?